Menu

 • Deterioration and crusting on the tissue surface: May suggest that tissue vitality is affected.

 None of these findings necessarily mean "tissue loss will occur"; however, they require early evaluation.
-Because in some cases, a simple intervention (e.g., reducing pressure, rearranging the dressing, or early drainage of hematoma) can contribute greatly to the preservation of the tissue.
+Simple interventions can contribute greatly to the preservation of the tissue.

 Why is the First Night Important?
 What Does Hospitalization Provide?